microsoft/playwright.dev/python/docs/api/class-browsercontext.md

 ## browser_context.wait_for_event(event, **options)
 - `event` <[str]> Event name, same one would pass into `browserContext.on(event)`.
-- `predicate` <[Function]> Receives the event data and resolves to truthy value when the waiting should resolve.
+- `predicate` <[Callable]> Receives the event data and resolves to truthy value when the waiting should resolve.
 - `timeout` <[float]> Maximum time to wait for in milliseconds.
 Defaults to `30000` (30 seconds).
 Pass `0` to disable timeout.
 The default value can be changed by using the [browser_context.set_default_timeout(timeout)](./api/class-browsercontext.md#browser_contextset_default_timeouttimeout).
 - returns: <[Any]>